Global Warming

 that there is consensus.
 The debate is about whether or not this is a natural cycle and how to respond to the

 evidence.
-The scientific uncertainty surrounding global warming makes it
+The scientific uncertainty surrounding climate change makes it

 particularly difficult for public policy makers, who must decide whether or not